alexKotz-koz/CPBS-7711_Module1Day3/README.md

     **Note**: If using a conda environment, please activate the conda environment prior to running the main.py file.

-2. Navigate to the directory in which the project was extracted.
+2. Navigate to the directory in which the project was cloned.

     Example: